 Well-known and respected attorney, adoptee advocate and therapist Dr. Karen Caffery came into my world about a year ago.
 I was preparing for a book signing event in my hometown in Connecticut and had recently embraced more about the trauma impacts and manifestations and thought it would be wise to invite a trauma-competent therapist to join me for further education to a little-spoken-of phenomenon.
 As I mentioned in the outro of Adoption Songs, most people are led to believe that adoption is beautiful, that the parents are blessed to complete their dreams of a family- whatever the reason they sought the adoption route.
 That the babies are so lucky to have been rescued from their “unwantings.”
 I still maintain that my adoptive parents were lovely human beings, both survivors of their own trauma, and very loving and affirming to me.
 And, I masked abandonment trauma and my significant anxious attachment for decades.

 “Abandonment from a parent constitutes a profound form of abandonment trauma, deeply affecting a child's emotional and psychological development.
-This type of trauma stems from the loss of a primary attachment figure leading to intense feelings of insecurity, worthlessness, and mistrust.” — Kaytee Gillis, LCSW-BACS, 12 Common Signs of Abandonment Trauma, Psychology Today.
+This type of trauma stems from the loss of a primary attachment figure leading to intense feelings of insecurity, worthlessness, and mistrust.”

 Now of course not all newborn adoptees experience this, but the data would support that it is very common.
 Whether it is at a conscious level is a very different reality.
 I would not have been able to name this 3 years ago.
 I experienced it through the trauma of an unexpected divorce, subsequent move from a neighborhood I relished for nearly 20 years, the disintegration of my business as a result of having to deconstruct my marriage, my home, my friends, and ensure my daughter was grounded to attend a brand-new high school in a new town.
 I cried uncontrollably for what seemed like months, and it was a breakthrough to recognize I was going through a manifestation of abandonment trauma.
 Four years later, I am grounded, confident and well aware of the signs and physical visceral reactions to the triggers of abandonment.
 This most notably showed up as I entered the dating world.
 I got into a relationship with someone fairly quickly, and I trusted and believed in this person almost immediately.
 As affirming as he was and verbally supportive of me and my journey, I was always contingency planning that it was going to end abruptly, and that I should not trust or get too reliant on him as a partner.
 For a variety of reasons, the relationship ended for good after about two years, and I learned a tremendous amount.
 I went into quite a depression, felt rejected and could not rewrite the unhealthy narrative that swirled in my mind.

 In March of 2024 I discovered a life changing theory that gave me language, definition and subsequent strategies to address it.
+Attachment Theory, in essence, highlights the profound and lasting impact of early relationships on an individual's emotional, social, and relational development throughout life.

 Attachment Theory